-The Division of Tactical Emergency Medicine supports medical care of LEA special operations through qualified faculty serving as tactical medical providers.
+The Division of Tactical Emergency Medicine supports medical care of LE special operations through qualified faculty and resident physicians serving as tactical medical providers.
 They are responsible for care of tactical team members during fitness, training and operational activities.
 In this capacity, they act as medical advisor and liaison to the team commander, provide lifesaving measures in the tactical environment and initiate other medical care as necessary.
 Supervised resident participation is strictly voluntary.

 Education and Training

-Education and training is provided to law enforcement officers, tactical medical providers, conventional out-of-hospital providers and other interested healthcare personnel.
-Example topics include self-care and buddy care, concepts and practice of tactical emergency medical support and medical support of the tactical athlete.
+Education and training is provided to law enforcement officers, tactical medical providers, conventional EMS providers and other interested healthcare personnel.
+Example topics include self-care and buddy-care, concepts and practice of tactical emergency medical support and medical support of the tactical athlete.

-In association with the Ohio Attorney General’s Office and the Ohio Peace Officers Training Academy, the DTEM and National Center for Medical Readiness conduct a one-day course called Self-Aid/Buddy Aid for the Law Enforcement Officer, in which patrol officers and tactical operators learn the basics of tactical emergency casualty care, so they are trained to recognize immediately life threatening injuries then intervene quickly and effectively before the arrival of conventional EMS personnel.
+In association with the Ohio Attorney General’s Office and the Ohio Peace Officers Training Academy, the DTEM has created and conducted courses on Self-Aid/Buddy Aid for the Law Enforcement Officer, in which patrol officers and tactical operators learn the basics of tactical emergency casualty care, training them to recognize immediately life threatening injuries and intervene quickly and effectively before the arrival of conventional EMS personnel.
 This training served as the model for the Critical Injury First Aid module that is now part of Ohio’s Basic Peace Officer curriculum.

 Educational opportunities are provided for the emergency medicine resident physicians and other graduate level physicians.
 These consist of classroom lectures, small-group discussions, skill labs and field exercises.
 Content is drawn from the current peer-reviewed TEMS literature.
-Delivery is overseen by division faculty.
+Delivery is overseen by Division faculty.
 Interested residents may teach as well, and will be mentored by a qualified attending physician.
-The DTEM directly supports the Tactical Resident Interest Group (TRIG).

 Division members provide medical standby care and participate in SWAT training sessions and real-world missions.
-Care is provided to all operators, bystanders and suspects under the principles of humanity and impartiality.
+Care is provided to all law enforcement personnel, bystanders and suspects under the principles of humanity and impartiality.